Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - In the Sample Scripts [blade](../ManualDeploymentGuide/media/adla_install.PNG?raw=true), click on ***Install U-SQL Extensions*** to install U-SQL Extensions to your account.
   - This step will enable R (and Python) extensions to work with ADLA.
   - This step may take several minutes to complete.
+  - Record the name of the Data Lake Analytics account just created in [deployment_notepad.txt](../ManualDeploymentGuide/deployment_notepad.txt)

 [..](#dsteps)
 <a name="azuredf"></a>